osamaalmughanni/Kumiko/Kumiko/docs.md

 ## Frequently Asked Questions

 ### Q: What is the purpose of this project?
-A: The purpose of this project is to create a user-friendly interface for managing tasks efficiently.

-### Q: How can I install and run this project locally?
-A: To install and run this project locally, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Navigate to the project directory: `cd your-repo`
-3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+A: Kumiko is a passion project by Osama Almughanni.
+It was Originally developed for personal use, then made public for wider creative collaboration opportunities.

+### Q: Does Kumiko detect uninstalled Dynamo packages?
+A: Kumiko detects uninstalled Dynamo packages and notifies the user.
+However, at present, the tool does not automatically install the missing packages.
+We are working on implementing auto-detection and auto-installation in the future.

+### Q: Does Kumiko detect input nodes?
+A: Yes, Kumiko detects automatically input nodes and prompts the user to modify the inputs before executing the script.
+Please notice that there may be some input types that are not currently supported.

 ### Q: Are there any prerequisites to using this project?
 A: Yes, there are a few prerequisites for using this project.
 You need to have Node.js and npm installed on your system.
 You can download them from the official Node.js website: [https://nodejs.org](https://nodejs.org)